Brynlee-Daon-Ko/Tribute-Page/README.md

 This was my first certification project for the Responsive Web Design certificate on freeCodeCamp.
 The task was to build a tribute page using HTML and CSS.

 I decided to make a tribute page for Yu Gwan-sun because I'm Korean and she was one of the bravest independence activists in Korea during the Japanese colonial period.
-So, I wanted to honor her by making this page.
+So, I wanted to honor her by choosing her as the person for whom I create a tribute page.

 <img width="400" height="800" alt="Tribute Page1" src="https://github.com/user-attachments/assets/fc964649-7a05-49aa-b2b8-8e2c0119f375" />
 <img width="400" height="800" alt="Tribute Page 2" src="https://github.com/user-attachments/assets/a64799c4-195e-47d3-a074-527bd5133ea5" />